EmaSuriano/react-hotkey-tooltip/README.md

 When working with hotkeys in a React application we will find many problems when trying to implement it:

-- Hotkeys are only accesible inside a specific component (not globally).
+- Hotkeys are only accessible inside a specific component (not globally).
 - Must take care of the hotkeys manually throughout the life cycle.
 - Have to provide a way so the user can see all the hotkeys on the screen.